NEED HELP TODAY?

 LOOKING FOR HOUSING?

-If you have been assessed by Coordinated Entry for Housing and have questions about your status?
+If you have been assessed by Adult Coordinated Entry for housing and have questions about your status, contact us at

-Episcopal Community Services operates shelters for homeless adults at two year-round programs, The Sanctuary and Next Door, and the Interfaith Winter Shelter sponsored by the San Francisco Interfaith Council which operates November through March.
-4600 individuals, families, seniors and veterans receive shelter services from ECS annually.
-Each night at the Sanctuary and Next Door individuals receive hot meals, showers, have access to laundry facilities and clean, warm beds, and an array of social services and healthcare opportunities.
+Each year, 4600 seniors, veterans, and other individuals receive shelter services.
+Each night at the Sanctuary and Next Door, guests receive hot meals, showers, have access to laundry facilities and clean, warm beds, as well as an array of social services and healthcare opportunities.

 How to Get Help & Shelter